Think that zero-coupon certificates of deposit mean zero risk?

 Zero-coupon CDs may be callable.
-That means that your zero-coupon CD can be whisked away from you before it matures.
+That means that it can be whisked away from you before it matures.
 This is usually true during times of falling interest rates, McBride says.

 They provide no steady income.
 Retirees who need a yearly cash flow should look elsewhere.

-"Ultimately, the CDs are aimed at extremely conservative investors with no cash flow needs," says Brad Levin, president of the wealth planning firm Legacy Wealth Partners in Woodland Hills, Calif.
+“Ultimately, the CDs are aimed at extremely conservative investors with no cash-flow needs,” says Brad Levin, president of the wealth planning firm Legacy Wealth Partners in Woodland Hills, California.

 Zero-coupon CDs are usually brokered.
 Good luck finding zero-coupon CDs at a bank, Levin says.
-They're usually sold through a brokerage firm, which means you may pay extra fees.
-And be prepared to hang on for long maturities -- as much as 15 to 20 years.
-Recently, Wells Fargo and Prudential have sold these brokered CDs.
+They’re usually sold through a brokerage firm, which means you may pay extra fees.
+And be prepared to hang on for long maturities — as much as 15 to 20 years.

 These CDs aren’t as liquid as you may think.
 Withdrawing money before a zero-coupon CD matures is no easy matter.
 You must sell it on a secondary market, where prices are driven by investor demand.
 That means you may lose money on your investment as CD values fluctuate.